 For young readers, there’s a lot to connect with here.
 For example, starting school is always tricky and relative size carries a lot of importance.
 But for even the littlest child beginning school (or any new enterprise), it’s true that: You are (not) small.

-Understanding relativity in relation to size is one of the building blocks of maths and science, making this a really great early childhood reader.
-But, it’s also so important to develop the ability to laugh when a sticky situation is resolved and this is a great book for leaving its readers with a giggle and a smile.
+Understanding relativity in relation to size is one of the building blocks of maths and science, and this book delivers.
+It also leaves readers with a giggle and a smile—which helps to develop the ability to laugh when a sticky situation is resolved.

-Of course, that giggling could easily give way to some thoughtful and important discussions about how we see ourselves and others - and how our personal perspective can lead us to make blanket assumptions that may not be entirely true.
+Adults and teens will see bits of themselves and the world generally, and they'll giggle along with their little ones.
+That giggling can easily give way to thoughtful and important discussions about how we see ourselves and others—and how our personal perspective can lead us to make blanket assumptions that may not be entirely true.

 A great lesson wrapped up in a hilarious and fast moving story.